perfecto25/rio_config/README.md

 Flex is a markup language for use in common configuration scenarios.

-It is similar to TOML in concept, but is unique in its approach to handling variables and configuration data
+It is similar to TOML and YAML in concept, but is unique in its approach to handling variables and configuration data

 ## Features
 - no spacing requirements (ie, 2 spaces in YAML)